Madaba

 What to see in Madaba

-Undoubtedly, the most important thing to see in Madaba are its mosaics, most of which are preserved in situ in their original places.
-But there are also other interesting spaces related to them, which provide context and deserve a visit if you are going to spend a full day here.
-Here is a list of the main places to see in Madaba:
+in their original places.
+But there are also other interesting spaces related to it, which give them context and deserve a visit if you are going to spend a full day here.
+This is the list of main places What to see in Madaba:

 How to get to Madaba

-However, the most common way to get to Madaba is from Amman, the capital of Jordan, which is 40 km away and can be reached by car, taxi, minibus, and bus (JETT tourist service, which also includes the sacred sites of Mount Nebo and Bethany Beyond the Jordan).
+However, the most common is to get to Madaba from Amman: the capital of Jordan is 40 km away, a distance that can be traveled by car, taxi, minibus and bus (JETT tourist service, on a route that also includes the holy sites of

-Madaba is also not far from the Dead Sea (30 km), so it is possible to organize a visit to Madaba on the way to that tourist destination, right after landing in the country, as it is on the way from Queen Alia International Airport.
+Madaba is also not very far from the Black Sea (30 km), so it is feasible to organize a visit to Madaba on the way to that tourist destination, as soon as you land in the country, since it is passing through from the Queen Alia International Airport.

-Here is a list of alternative distances and durations from Madaba:
+This is a list of alternative distances and durations from Madaba:

 • Amman: 40 km, 40 minutes